Lekeolamiju15/Lekeolamiju15/README.md

 - 👋 Hi, I’m @Lekeolamiju15
 - 👀 I’m interested in learning and collaborating on data analytics and r programming
 - 🌱 I’m currently learning R,SQL AND DATA ANALYTICS
-- 💞️ I’m looking to collaborate on R projects
+- 💞️ I’m looking to collaborate on Data analytics and GIS Projects
 - 📫 How to reach me https://www.linkedin.com/in/lekeolamiju

 <!---